WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/01-use-case-classification-finserv-reference.md

 #### Exercise: Log in and create a workspace

-Log into wallaroo, and create a workspace for this workshop.
+Log into wallaroo, and create a workspace for this tutorial.
 Then set that new workspace to your current workspace.
 Make sure you remember the name that you gave the workspace, as you will need it for later notebooks.
 Set that workspace to be your working environment.

 **Notes**